 In the wake of the Grenfell Tower fire disaster, the Scottish Government established a requirement to review Scotland’s existing fire and smoke alarm regulations for all household properties.

-Following the prioritized review, it was proposed the law would change in February 2021 for all homeowners and landlords in Scotland will include.
+Following the prioritized review, it was proposed the law would change in February 2022 for all homeowners and landlords in Scotland will include.
 Covid-19 has resulted in this change being delayed for logistical reasons.
-The Scottish Government is considering implementing these changes in early 2022.
+The Scottish Government did plan to implement this in February 2021 but the pandemic pushed back the change in legislation.

 Smoke alarm requirements